shoui520/CF-SV7-Linux/README.md

 ```
 passwd
 ```
-Create your user
+Create your user.
+Change `<USER>` to your desired username.
 ```
 useradd -m -G wheel -s /bin/bash <USER>
 passwd <USER>
 ```
-Add yourself to sudo:
+Allow your user to use sudo:
 ```
 EDITOR=nano visudo
 ```